brob/jekyll-portfolio/site-src/_posts/2019-04-02-using-eleventys-javascript-data-files.md

 I enjoy building workflows for pure static sites.
 I enjoy ingesting data into my build process instead of loading my client-side with fetches.

-I've been doing this for a while in Jekyll using Gulp to run a fetch task.
+I've been doing this for a while in [Jekyll](https://jekyllrb.com/) using [Gulp](https://gulpjs.com/) to run a fetch task.
 After the data is fetched, I can use Node's File System module to write a new data file that Jekyll can parse and put into my templates.

 This works.
 It's served me well.
-I've been working on converting sites over to 11ty.
+I've been working on converting sites over to [Eleventy](https://11ty.io).
 With this conversion, I get all my favorite JavaScript syntax for fetching data directly in my data files.

 This removes complexity from my Gulp tasks -- which I still use to build and serve my sites.
 A simpler build will help me to understand these projects when I come back to them after months away.

 ## Data Files in Eleventy

-Eleventy handles data a little more flexible than Jekyll.
+Eleventy [handles data](https://www.11ty.io/docs/data/) a little more flexible than Jekyll.
 You can store global data in your _data directory or store section, page or post data in folders dedicated to those items.

 In this example, we want a global set of data, so we'll store it in a `_data` directory.